wp-plugins/flyzoo/readme.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Flyzoo is a complete chat platform for live support, one-to-one private chats, and community chat.
+Flyzoo is a complete chat platform great for live support, one-to-one private chats, and community chat.

 == Description ==

-Chat with your visitors for **live support** and engage your community in group chats.
+Chat with your visitors for **live support** and engage your community in **chat rooms**.
 Add an amazing **chat** experience to your e-commerce, blog or community!

 ####Flyzoo Live Chat####